2022 visit by Nancy Pelosi to Taiwan: Background

 The last visit to Taiwan by a US Speaker was in April 1997, by Republican politician Newt Gingrich.
 As Speaker of the United States House of Representatives, Pelosi is second-in-line to the US presidency after the vice-president, making her the highest ranking US official to visit Taiwan since then.
+In 2021, she had already called for a diplomatic boycott of the 2022 Winter Olympics in Beijing, China.
 On April 7, 2022, Japanese Fuji News Network first reported Pelosi's intentions of visiting Taiwan.
 Her Asian trip was postponed after she was tested positive for COVID-19.
 On July 19, 2022, the Financial Times revealed the possibility of Pelosi visiting Taiwan as part of her Asian tour.

 Pelosi's tour of Asia was announced on July 31, 2022, to "reaffirm America's unshakeable commitment to our allies and friends in the region", with an itinerary initially limited to Singapore, Malaysia, South Korea and Japan.
 On the morning of the day of the visit, August 2, it was still not known for certain whether the visit to Taiwan would take place.
 White House Coordinator for Strategic Communications at the National Security Council representative John Kirby said on the evening of August 1 (EDT) that China could respond with a missile launch near Taiwan or could conduct other military exercises to show its disapproval of the visit of an American politician.
 At the same time, Kirby said that the US was not afraid of threats from China and would not sit idly by in the event of any aggression.

 In an opinion article for The Washington Post, Pelosi wrote on August 2: "We take this trip at a time when the world faces a choice between autocracy and democracy.
 As Russia wages its premeditated, illegal war against Ukraine, killing thousands of innocents – even children – it is essential that America and our allies make clear that we never give in to autocrats."
-Pelosi has long criticised the PRC's regime and is outspoken about its human rights abuses, also opposing the US forming closer economic ties with the PRC government in the 2000s.
-She had also called for a diplomatic boycott of the 2022 Winter Olympics in Beijing, China.
+Pelosi has long criticised the PRC and is outspoken about its alleged human rights abuses, also opposing the US forming closer economic ties with the PRC government in the 2000s.

 On July 29, Taiwan finished conducting its five-day Han Kuang exercise, the country's largest annual military exercise, which included simulated interception of hostile attacks from sea and air.